nuitrcs/commandlineworkshop/README.md

 Windows, which is not Unix based, does not come with a bash shell.
 You can [download Git Bash](https://git-scm.com/downloads), which will allow you to use both git and bash on a Windows computer.
 Alternatively, if you have a 64-bit version of Windows 10, you can activate a bash shell.
 See [these directions](https://www.howtogeek.com/265900/everything-you-can-do-with-windows-10s-new-bash-shell/).
 The latter option is not recommended for those who are not confident in their use of and understanding of the Windows operating system.

+# Exercises

+[Exercises](/command_line_exercises.md) and [Exercise Solutions](/command_line_exercises_with_answers.md) are written specifically for a linux system (like Quest).
+If you are working on a Mac or Windows computer, the exercises may not be relevant.

+[DataCamp: Introduction to Shell for Data Science](https://www.datacamp.com/courses/introduction-to-shell-for-data-science) is a free online interactive tutorial with exercises.
+This is recommended for more practice and a review of material covered in the workshop (plus probably things we didn't get to).

 # Resources

 ## Tutorials

+### Introductory/General

+[DataCamp: Introduction to Shell for Data Science](https://www.datacamp.com/courses/introduction-to-shell-for-data-science): Free online course from DataCamp

 [Software Carpentry Command Line Workshop](http://swcarpentry.github.io/shell-novice/): workshop materials you can work through on your own; there are videos of non-Northwestern instructors giving the workshop at: [video 1](https://www.youtube.com/watch?v=hAHJ0xGKMBk) and [video 2](https://www.youtube.com/playlist?list=PLkBeePYo-_VCXtMNGDboOL66V-P2-jAoM)

+[Learn Enough Command Line to Be Dangerous](https://www.learnenough.com/command-line-tutorial) by Michael Hartl, covers similar material to the two resource above.

+[Conquering the Command Line](http://conqueringthecommandline.com/book) by Mark Bates is organized by command with subsections organized by the options for the commands.
+Makes for a clear reference with easy to navigate table of contents.

 [Command Line Bootcamp](http://rik.smith-unna.com/command_line_bootcamp): an interactive tutorial in your browser, with all the essentials, by Richard Smith-Unna